Echo327/pi0_stats/README.md

 stats_v2 : Starting from v1 and modified to read directly from files under / (light on the cpu, currently checking for bugs and missing gpu activity)

 stats_v3 : Not yet coded.
-Possibly one that tries to read these stats of an external system.
+Possibly one that tries to read these stats from an external system.

 Edit: I will add the files soon, hopefully this weekend.
 This is an old project I started when I had just gotten my pi0 and didn't have any other peripherals.
 Now I have all kind of sensors and just need to think of a good project that I can make.